Kingsley Green

-Kingsley Green is a mental health and learning disability site located in Hertfordshire, England, just southeast of the village of London Colney.
+Kingsley Green is a mental health and learning disability site in Hertfordshire, England, just southeast of the village of London Colney.

-Located on Harper Lane, Shenley, the facility was known as Harperbury Hospital for 61 years and has been a fixture of the area's mental health scene since 1928.
+Located on Harper Lane, Shenley, the facility was known as Harperbury Hospital for 61 years and has been a fixture of the area's mental health provision since 1928.
 It had two sister institutions, Shenley Hospital and Napsbury Hospital, within a few miles of its location.
-A scaling down process began in the 1970s, and resulted in many of the old hospital's buildings becoming abandoned.
-By late 2001 Harperbury had only about 200 patients and the hospital was officially closed.
+A scaling-down process began in the 1970s, and resulted in many of the old hospital's buildings becoming abandoned.
+By late 2001, Harperbury had only about 200 patients and the hospital was closed.

 The new Kingsley Green mental health facility opened on the site in May 2009.

 History

 Formation

 The Royal Flying Corps, who were based at the London Colney aerodrome, used the site as an aircraft storage facility during the First World War.
 In 1924 Middlesex County Council purchased Porters Park Estate, totaling 420 acre to create both the Harperbury and Shenley hospitals.

 On 25 October 1928, the new mental hospital started operations as the Hangers Certified Institution named after the three remaining aerodrome hangers on the site.
 The first patients were eight males who were put to the task of cleaning out the hangers, which were converted into wards for use by more patients.
 Soon eighty-six male patients lived and worked on the site.